You are here:

 Bike share programs are entirely managed by commercial operators, not Council.
 Contact the bike share companies directly with any enquiries.

 Every year Council hosts a number of events to promote cycling in Willoughby.
 Regular bicycle maintenance workshops and cycling skills sessions are held for families, beginner, intermediate and commuter cyclists.
 These workshops will increase your knowledge and bike skills to keep you riding safely and confidently.
 Council also supports Bike Week and Ride to Work Day which take place from September onwards.
-Information on upcoming cycling events can be found in our current Activities Brochure and in Diary Dates.
+Information on upcoming cycling events can be found in our current Activities Booklet and in Diary Dates.

 Council provides bicycle racks at key locations throughout the area.
 Secure bicycle lockers are available for hire at Chatswood, St Leonards, and Artarmon train stations, or through Transport Info.
 Secure bicycle parking is also available on level B1 of the Chatswood Chase car park with free public showers and lockers.